The facts about getting life insurance with Ankylosing Spondylitis

 A percentage loading basically applies a % to your standard premium based on the levels of risk calculated for your own circumstances.
 Your percentage loading will apply a multiple to your Ankylosing Spondylitis life insurance premium, which will be based on your health at the time of your application.
 You should also know that some insurance providers have different maximum levels to others, so some are prepared to take on higher risks (e.g. 250% or 400%).

 Per mille loadings for Ankylosing Spondylitis life insurance

-Another potential outcome when applying for a non-standard cover such as Ankylosing Spondylitis life insurance, critical illness cover or income protection is for an ‘exclusion’ to be applied to your policy.
-This means that you may have certain conditions which can be linked to your Ankylosing Spondylitis excluded from your policy.
-You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium or Guaranteed Insurability.
+Another potential outcome when applying for a non-standard cover such as Ankylosing Spondylitis life insurance, critical illness cover, or income protection is for an ‘exclusion’ to be applied to your policy.
+This means that you may have certain conditions that can be linked to your Ankylosing Spondylitis excluded from your policy.
+You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium, or Guaranteed Insurability.

 How much cover do I need?

-It is difficult to say how much cover you need when you are applying for an Ankylosing Spondylitis life insurance, critical illness cover or income protection policy.
-There are however some simple rules that you can follow which will give you a good idea for how much cover you need before you apply.
+It is difficult to say how much cover you need when you are applying for an Ankylosing Spondylitis life insurance, critical illness cover, or income protection policy.
+There are however some simple rules that you can follow which will give you a good idea of how much cover you need before you apply.